GenomicsAotearoa/data-management-resources/docs/personas/persona4.md

 ## Darryl’s key questions to support research groups in their data management journeys

 * What are the needs of the researcher/research group, and of their data?
-See [Module 07](https://genomicsaotearoa.github.io/data-management-resources/modules/module07/) - Helping eResearch support staff help you.
+See [Module 04](https://genomicsaotearoa.github.io/data-management-resources/modules/module04/) - Helping eResearch support staff help you.
 * Is there a DMP for this research, and what does it contain?
-See [Module 03](https://genomicsaotearoa.github.io/data-management-resources/modules/module03/) - Designing, co-developing, and adapting data management plans.
+See [Module 05](https://genomicsaotearoa.github.io/data-management-resources/modules/module05/) - Designing, co-developing, and adapting data management plans.
 * How is the data intended to be stored, and for how long?
-See [Module 09](https://genomicsaotearoa.github.io/data-management-resources/modules/module09/) - Hot, warm and cold storage.
+See [Module 03](https://genomicsaotearoa.github.io/data-management-resources/modules/module03/) - Hot, warm, and cold data storage.
 * Is the data properly labelled, and is there associated metadata?
-See [Module 04](https://genomicsaotearoa.github.io/data-management-resources/modules/module04/) - The what, why and how of metadata.
+See [Module 07](https://genomicsaotearoa.github.io/data-management-resources/modules/module07/) - The what, why and how of metadata.
 * Are there any additional considerations around the data?
-See [Module 05](https://genomicsaotearoa.github.io/data-management-resources/modules/module05/) - Incorporating Indigenous data sovereignty considerations, [Module 07](https://genomicsaotearoa.github.io/data-management-resources/modules/module05/) - Helping eResearch support staff help you.
+See [Module 06](https://genomicsaotearoa.github.io/data-management-resources/modules/module06/) - Incorporating Indigenous data sovereignty considerations, [Module 04](https://genomicsaotearoa.github.io/data-management-resources/modules/module04/) - Helping eResearch support staff help you.